-Quick Selection Tool is an example of such efforts.
-This tool can sometime makes your selection incredibly easy and if nothing is against you, you can select the desired area within 5 seconds.
+Quick Selection Tool in Photoshop is an example of such efforts.
+This tool can sometimes make your selection incredibly easy and if nothing is against you, you can select the desired area within 5 seconds.

 For the whole tutorial, I will be talking about what is Quick Selection Tool and How to Use it.

 Quick Selection Tool basically works on the principle of change in colors.
-Whenever we brush over something, it expands the selection and selects everything that lies within a n “allowed contrast bandwidth”.
-As soon as it detects a sharp change in color, it discards it’s expansion.
-It may sound confusion now but you will understand it as soon as you complete the reading.
+Whenever we brush over something, it expands the selection and selects everything that lies within an “allowed contrast bandwidth”.
+As soon as it detects a sharp change in color, it discards its expansion.
+It may sound confusing now but you will understand it as soon as you complete the reading.

 To activate Quick Selection Tool, all you need to do is to grab it from the tool panel or press Shift+W again and again until it activates.

 Now let’s take an example of the image shown below.
 Here I want to select the sky.
 As you can see that there is a huge difference between the sky and the foreground.
 So Quick Selection Tool (or Magic Wand Tool) works best here.
 They can also then select the white clouds here easily because of low contrast.